 \section{Profile function and higher ramification}

 Unfortunately, many aspects of the theory of valued fields are not developed beyond the discrete case, and it seems that higher ramification is one of them.
 In this section we try to complete this gap to some extent.
 We will study the case of real-valued fields with non-discrete valuation.
-We ignore the discrete-valued case since it is known and requires to distinguish the usual and the logarithmic filtrations and Herbrand's functions, see Remark~\ref{ramrem}.
+We ignore the discrete-valued case since it is known and requires distinguishing the usual and the logarithmic filtrations and Herbrand functions, see Remark~\ref{ramrem}.